How to Monitor Website Changes That Matter

 The four answers above are really four positions on a single question: how close to the broken sentence does your detection land?
 A reader landing on the post is the farthest out.
 A monitor watching the source page lands one step closer, on the surface the claim sits behind.
 The only position that lands on the sentence itself is the one that tracks the assertion as its own object, so the moment a source moves it can name the posts that just went wrong.

-One revised benchmark can sit behind a sentence in three of your posts, a chart caption in a fourth, and a comparison you drew in a fifth.
-A citation chain that runs through that source carries the staleness to all of them at once.
 When the monitored page moves and the re-extraction runs, the claim that cited it gets flagged stale, and because the flag lives on the assertion itself, it reaches every place that assertion was published.
-From there the correction lands in the prose itself, and the system proposes the fix to the citing sentence, so the thing that broke and the thing that gets repaired are finally the same object.
+From there the system proposes the fix to the citing sentence.
+The thing that broke and the thing that gets repaired are finally the same object.

-This matters because the source side is shakier than it looks.
-In a 125-chain provenance trace, fewer than one in four citation chains reached a primary source; the rest pointed at pages that had moved, restricted access, or gone dead.
-Across a 20-domain corpus, the median stale-claim rate sat at 18.3 percent.
-The pages you cite are not a stable foundation.
-They keep moving, restricting access, and going dead one layer up, which is exactly why detecting the change on them is only half the job, and detecting when your own published data goes stale is the half that protects your work.
+The source side is shakier than it looks.
+In a 1,006-citation provenance trace, about one in six citations reached a primary source; the rest pointed at pages that had moved, restricted access, or gone dead.
+Detecting the change on them is only half the job.
+Detecting when your own published data goes stale is the half that protects your work.
 Tracing a single source through every claim that leans on it is what citation-chain monitoring handles.

 Monitor the Claim, Not the Page

-The reason no page-change tool can do the second job is structural.
-A diff has no model of what your content asserts, so it cannot tell you which of your sentences a change touched.
-That is why the dependency link, the one running from their page to your claim, is the empty column on every result you found today.
-No alert threshold closes that gap, because the gap is the unit the tool watches.
+No page-change tool can do the second job.
+It has no model of what your content asserts, so it cannot tell you which of your sentences a change touched.
+That missing link, the dependency running from their page to your claim, is the empty column on every result you found today.

-If you are shopping for tooling, that distinction is the one to test for.
-It separates the SEO content monitoring tool category from the page-change monitoring tool alternatives people reach for first, and it sits underneath the content freshness lie: a page that still renders cleanly can carry a claim that stopped being true months ago.
+That distinction separates the SEO content monitoring tool category from the page-change monitoring alternatives people reach for first.
+And it sits underneath the content freshness lie: a page that still renders cleanly can carry a claim that stopped being true months ago.

 Try It on a Page You Cited